 Expats and Americans from elsewhere in the US are increasingly moving to Indianapolis, as the city offers new arrivals many attractive prospects.
-Those averse to big city living will be glad to hear that, even with the influx of newcomers and steady population growth, Indiana's capital still retains its famous small-town feel – ironically, this continues to attracting more and more people.
+Those averse to big-city living will be glad to hear that, even with the influx of newcomers and steady population growth, Indiana's capital still retains its famous small-town feel.
+Ironically, this continues to attract more and more people.

 Young professionals, in particular, seem to be flocking to Indianapolis to take up jobs in the city’s thriving healthcare, insurance, tourism and sport-related industries.
 With the city also boasting three Fortune 500 companies, new arrivals certainly shouldn't struggle to find a job.

 Indy's residents, or 'Hoosiers', as they refer to themselves, certainly know how to have a good time, and fun-loving newcomers, particularly those partial to sport, will fit right in.
-The city has a brimming sports calendar of just about every variety, but the highlight of the year is undoubtedly the renowned Indianapolis 500, the world’s oldest currently operational automobile race, the biggest single-day sporting event in the world, and the pride of Indiana.
+The city has a brimming sports calendar of just about every variety, but the highlight of the year is undoubtedly the renowned Indianapolis 500, the world’s oldest operational automobile race and the biggest single-day sporting event in the world.
 The weeks leading up to the big race see Indy come alive when downtown explodes with festivals and parties, while race day itself attracts more than 250,000 people to the famous old speedway.

 Not just for petrol heads, though, the city has worked hard to increase the cultural value beyond the racetrack.
-The Indianapolis Cultural Trail, an 8-mile urban-planned pedestrian and bike pathway, connects neighborhoods and cultural districts, and offers access to multiple attractions including museums, galleries, public art, eateries and shops along the route.
-In fact, Indy has become something of a foodie hotspot in the Midwest, and has been named one of the most underrated food destinations in the country.
+The Indianapolis Cultural Trail, an 8-mile urban-planned pedestrian and bike pathway, connects neighbourhoods and cultural districts.
+It also offers access to multiple attractions, including museums, galleries, public art, eateries and shops along the route.
+In fact, Indy has become something of a Midwest foodie hotspot and has been named one of the most underrated food destinations in the country.